Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps

-As $a$ continues to move away from $a_{2j},$ just past the lemniscate phase there are then two Fatou components that replace $D_{2\ell-1},$ each mapping $1:1$ (because they have lost their critical point) onto the preimage of $D_+$ that is no longer $D_-$ because $v_-$ has moved out of it.
+As $a$ continues to move away from $a_{2j},$ just past the lemniscate phase, there are then two Fatou components that replace $D_{2\ell-1},$ neither containing a critical point, each mapping $1:1$ onto the preimage of $D_+$ that is no longer $D_-$ because $v_-$ has moved out of it.

 See Figure~\ref{fig:lemniscatebifurcation} for a Julia set with $v_- \in \partial D_-$ and another with $v_-$ just outside of $\overline{D_-}.$

 To describe further the combinatorial dynamics of these types of maps, we first apply Theorem~\ref{thm: angle assignments} to assign sets of external angles to the subset of the Julia set consisting of $\partial \Dplus$ and its tree of preimages.
 Note that this result is written to apply to any polynomial-like generalized McMullen map $R_{n,a,b}$ whose restriction to the filled Julia set within $U'$ is conjugate to the restriction of a quadratic polynomial $P_c$ on its filled Julia set.